lowRISC/opentitan/hw/ip/clkmgr/doc/theory_of_operation.md

 The following diagram enhances the block diagram to illustrate the overall reset domains of the clock manager.
 ![Clock Manager Block Diagram](../doc/clkmgr_rst_domain.svg)

+### Clock Gated Indications for Alert Handler

+The alert handler needs to know the status of the various clock domains in the system to avoid false alert indications due to the ping mechanism.
+To that end, the clock manager outputs a 4bit MuBi signal for each clock domain that indicates whether its clock is active.
+For more information on this mechanism, see [alert handler documentation](../../../top_earlgrey/ip_autogen/alert_handler/doc/theory_of_operation.md#low-power-management-of-alert-channels).

 ## Hardware Interfaces

 * [Interface Tables](../../../top_earlgrey/ip/clkmgr/data/autogen/clkmgr.hjson#interfaces)